renatovargas/seea-aff/site/en/report.md

 ## Agricultural products and related environmental assets

+**Crops**

+The base For this SEEA AFF domain comes from the physical base flow account for crops in table 4.01 of the manual.

+The Guatemalan SEEA database has relevant net output information for various agricultural products, as well as for some of their processed by-products down the manufacturing chain in tonnes for the relevant industries.
+This information comes from the agricultural, food industries, and commodity SNA worksheets.
+It has been included in the Supply and Use information compiled by the Central Bank.

+In the pilot implementation of [table 4.01](http://renatovargas.github.io/seea-aff/data/table0401.html) we have included all subproducts for stakeholder consultation purposes.
+In later implementations, focus could be placed on only those commodities and industries that are relevant from a food security perspective.

+Following the SEEA AFF recommendation and taking into account the available information scope, we have grouped output into:

+* Agricultural Industries
+* Manufacturing and other Industries
+* Imports'Agricultural Industries
+* Manufacturing and other Industries

+Conversely, product use has been divided by the following industry aggregations:

+* Agricultural Industries for seed
+* Agricultural Industries for feed
+* Other Agricultural Industries
+* Food Processing Industries
+* Non-Food Processing Industries
+* Hotels and Restaurants
+* Household final consumption
+* Stock variation
+* Exports

+The manual suggests the inclusion of gross output, and adds a column which tracks losses in the production process, which would then be substracted in order to obtain net output.
+As predicted in the manual, losses information is not readily available in the database and would have to be calculated with ratios.
+This has not yet been done in the pilot implementation and is a limitation for the construction of efficiency indicators.

+**Livestock**

+The base For this SEEA AFF domain comes from the physical base flow account for livestock products in table 4.02 of the manual.

+The Guatemalan SEEA database has relevant net output information for various animal assets, as well as for some of their processed by-products down the manufacturing chain in tonnes for the relevant industries.
+This information comes from the agricultural, food industries, and commodity SNA worksheets.
+It has been included in the Supply and Use information compiled by the Central Bank.

+The approach in [table 4.02](http://renatovargas.github.io/seea-aff/data/table0402.html) is similar to the agriculture table, but with a focus on livestock products and by-products.
+Following the SEEA AFF recommendation and taking into account the available information scope, we have grouped output into:

+* Agricultural Industries
+* Manufacturing and other Industries
+* Imports'Agricultural Industries
+* Manufacturing and other Industries

+And product use has been divided by the following industry aggregations:

+* Agricultural Industries for seed
+* Agricultural Industries for feed
+* Other Agricultural Industries
+* Food Processing Industries
+* Non-Food Processing Industries
+* Hotels and Restaurants
+* Household final consumption
+* Stock variation
+* Exports

+**Assets limitations**

+Tables 4.03 and 4.04 of the SEEA AFF study important asset information on livestock headcounts and plantations consistent with land use accounts, respectively.
+At this point, the Guatemalan SEEA database used in this excersise does not contain land use information, even if partial information exists outside of it.

+Land use and land use change information exists as part of mapping initiatives of Guatemala for select years and could be included as reference.
+Yearly information is not available.

+Livestock information is only available for select years, as well as from an Agricultural Census conducted in the period 2002-2003.
+There is also an agricultural survey from 2014.
+Tables for those years could be constructed in a new iteration of this effort.

 ## Forestry products and related environmental assets

+The base For this SEEA AFF domain comes from the Physical flow account for timber products in table 4.05 of the manual.

+The Guatemalan SEEA database has relevant net output information for timber, as well as for some of their processed by-products down the manufacturing chain in cubic metres for the relevant industries.
+The information comes from the Environmental and Economic Accounts of Guatemala.

+Following the SEEA AFF recommendation and taking into account the available information scope, we have grouped output in the pilot implementation of [table 4.05](http://renatovargas.github.io/seea-aff/data/table0405.html) into:

+* Agricultural Industries
+* Manufacturing and other Industries
+* Imports'Agricultural Industries
+* Manufacturing and other Industries

+Conversely, product use has been divided by the following industry aggregations:

+* Agricultural Industries
+* Manufacturing and other Industries
+* Household final consumption
+* Capital formation
+* Stock variation
+* Exports

+As a limitation, the Guatemalan SEEA database does not contain physical asset information on forests and timber products, which are the subject of tables 4.06 and 4.07, respectively, so we have not included them in this exercise.

+However, the System of Environmental Accounts has produced partial information on these topics and can be systematized in future iterations.

 ## Fisheries products and related environmental assets

+Yearly

 ## Water resources